 This is recipe just like bread pakora of your college canteen.
 Pakora, samosa, cups of sweet tea and never-ending chit chat with the best friends.
 Oh God!
 How I miss that beautiful time.

-I have tried to make some delicious changes in the stuffing, but in our home, we totally love plain bread pakora too.
+I have tried to make some delicious changes in the stuffing.
+In our home, we totally love plain bread pakora too.
 Just skip the stuffing step, and dip the bread in pakora batter nicely and fry to make it that way.
 I am also planning to try bread pakora with egg soon.
 And Yes! when you are eating pakora you really do not worry about pakora calories 😀

 To make Bread Pakora, start with making the stuffing for the pakodas first.
 For making Aloo stuffing, take a mixing bowl and add boiled potatoes, grated ginger, chopped green chilies, and coriander leaves.